jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 ```

 In this version of the module export, the default export binding is actually to the `foo` identifier rather than its value, so you get the earlier described behavior that later changing `foo`'s value updates what is seen on the import binding side.

+//TODO Kyle: The last part of the sentence seems confuisng to me.
+How about "the previously described behavior (i.e., if you later change `foo`'s value, what is seen on the import-binding side will also be updated."?
+Or am I misunderstanding?

 Be very careful of this subtle gotcha in default export syntax, especially if your logic calls for export values to be updated.
 If you never plan to update a default export's value, `export default ..` is fine.
 If you do plan to update the value, you must use `export { .. as default }`.
 Either way, make sure to comment your code to explain your intent!